LaravelDaily/api-generator/README.md

 For now we're starting with only one simple command and will expand functionality as needed.
 Please submit your suggestions in `Issues` section.

+__Notice__: if you want to generate not only API, but full admin panel - check out our [QuickAdminPanel.com](https://quickadminpanel.com)

 # Installation and Usage

 1. Install the package via `composer require laraveldaily/apigenerator`